-Saturn Metals Limited (ASX:STN) ("Saturn", "the Company") is pleased to announce significant results from regional AC drilling at Bob's Prospect adjacent to its Apollo Hill deposit within its 100% owned Apollo Hill Gold Project, 60km south-east of Leonora in the Western Australian Goldfields.
+Saturn Metals Limited (ASX:STN) ("Saturn", "the Company") is pleased to announce significant results from reconnaissance AC drilling across its 100% owned, 1,000km2 Apollo Hill Gold Project, 60km southeast of Leonora in the Western Australian Goldfields.

-This drilling is part of the Company's strategy to find complementary deposits to the Apollo Hill Mineral Resource, which was upgraded to 944,000 ounces on 28 January 20211.
+This drilling is part of the Company's strategy to find complementary deposits to the soon to be upgraded Apollo Hill Mineral Resource which currently stands at 944,000 ounces1.